 Pleasure: How does it play into your overall health?
-While the GoLove CBD family is passionate about tending to sexual health, treating painful sex, and soothing sexual anxiety— our desire is that pleasure can be experienced, too.
+While the GoLove CBD family is passionate about women's sexual health, and that painful sex and sexual anxiety is treated — our desire is that pleasure can be experienced, too.

 With pleasure being a gift to indulge in, it’s our natural birthright, and an essential part of your sexual health and wellbeing.